 History - Vaucluse

-Saint Eusèbe, an old Benedictine Abbey, is niched in the heart of a small valley at the foot of the eastern part of the rock of Saignon.
-It is said that it was built during the early Middle Ages by Saint Matian, who lived in this place.
-It was destroyed during the barbarian invasions a few years before the year 1000.
-The great Abbey dedicated to Saint Maurice and Saint Just was then built.
-Regardless, the first insured document is the deed of foundation or restoration that dates back to the year 1004.
+In the heart of a small valley to the east and at the foot of the rock of Saignon lies the ancient Benedictine Abbey of Saint Eusèbe.
+Tradition has it that it was founded in the early Middle Ages by Saint Matian, who lived there.
+The barbarian invasions took place a few years before the year 1000.
+The great Abbey dedicated to Saint Maurice and Saint Just was built.
+However, the first document to be confirmed is the foundation or restoration act dated 1004.

-Robert de Vacaron, a powerful lord of Saignon, related to the family of Saint Mayeul founded the monastery of Saint Eusèbe.
-In the year 1032, Eldebert, Lord of Saignon gave the restored Abbey to the order of Saint Gilles.
-Saint Odilon, Abbot of Cluny, took charge of it and brought in the monks.
-In 1096, during a return journey from a council, Pope Urban II halted at Saint Eusèbe and consecrated a church that had just been rebuilt.
-Saint Eusebius then became powerful and prosperous.
+Robert de Vacaron, a powerful lord of Saignon related to the family of Saint Mayeul, founded the monastery of Saint Eusèbe.
+In 1032 Eldebert, Lord of Saignon, gave the Abbey restored by their family to the Order of Saint Gilles.
+Saint Odilon, Abbot of Cluny, took charge of it and installed monks there.
+In 1096, on the return from a council, Pope Urban II came to Saint Eusèbe and consecrated a church that had just been rebuilt.
+Saint Eusèbe became powerful and prosperous.

-The nave is divided into three bays and covered by a barrel vault held by double arches that rest over pilasters on back bearers.
-Between these pilasters along the side walls are banded double protruding discharge arches.
-A moulded cornice in the shape of a doucine goes to the beginning of the vault.
-In the first bay, there was a vaulted stand.
-In recent times, this gallery has been extended throughout the nave, dividing the building into two levels.
-Saint Eusèbe remains the precious witness of the only Benedictine Abbey established in Provence in Roman times.
-It is a simple edifice yet strong and refined edifice with no superfluous decoration.
+The nave is divided into three bays and covered with a broken barrel vault maintained by double arches that fall on pilasters on dosserets.
+Between these pilasters, along the side walls, are banded relief arches with double projections.
+A moulded cornice in the form of a doucine runs along the base of the vault.
+In the first bay was a vaulted tribune.
+It is this gallery that was recently extended throughout the nave, thus subdividing the building into two levels.
+Saint Eusèbe remains a precious witness to the only Benedictine Abbey established in Provence in Roman times.
+It is a simple building, stripped of all superfluous decoration, but robust and meticulous in its construction.

-The estate was passed down from generation to generation.
-In 1996 the Ribeiro family received this property from their parents, the Etienne family.
-Mrs Catherine and Mr Carlos Ribeiro are the fifth generations to own the Abbey.
-Mr and Mrs Ribeiro restored the Abbey in 1996 to give new life to this protected site, which is a part of our historical heritage.
-2017 will be a landmark for the family business, it will mark the 20 years of the business.
+This estate has been passed down from generation to generation.
+In 1996 the Ribeiro family received the property from their parents, the Etienne family.
+Mrs Catherine and Mr Carlos Ribeiro are the fifth generation to own the Abbey.
+Mrs. and Mr. Ribeiro restored the Abbey in 1996 to revive this protected site, part of our historical heritage.
+The coming year will be a turning point for this family business, as 2017 marks 20 years of activity for Saint Eusèbe Abbey.